-A: Pomskys can make fantastic family dogs.
-As with any breed, we recommend a consistent training regimen that starts with basic obedience lessons as soon as they are old enough and able to enroll in puppy training courses.
+A: Yes, Pomskies can make fantastic family dogs.
+As with any breed, we recommend a consistent training regimen that starts with basic obedience lessons.

-A: Pomsky size can vary dramatically based on which parent breed your pup takes after.
+A: Their size can vary dramatically based on which parent breed your pup takes after.
 It can be a medium sized dog, down to almost a toy size.
-Usually they will end up somewhere in the middle, usually around 20 pounds.
+Expect your pup to weigh around 20 pounds.

 Q: Can they be AKC registered?

 A: Unfortunately not at this time.
-The Pomsky is still considered a designer dog.
-They do have a breeding association, which is great to check out if you intend on owning one.
-It takes years for dogs to become AKC eligible, and as of now this has not happened for the Pomsky.
+Pomskies are still considered designer dogs.
+They do have a breeding association.
+It takes years for dogs to become AKC eligible, and as of now this has not happened.

 A: They make better watchdogs than guard dogs.
-They are less likely to attack an intruder or defend their property, but very likely to bark and let you know when strangers are nearby.
+Pomskies are less likely to attack an intruder or defend their property.
+They are very likely to bark and let you know when strangers are nearby.